Northern Thai pork belly curry

 - 2 eschalots, chopped

-- 6cm piece (30g) fresh ginger, peeled, thinly sliced
+- 6cm piece (30g) fresh ginger, thinly sliced

 - 1 stalk lemongrass (white part only), thinly sliced